-It might be thought that virtuous behavior requires interaction with other, likeminded men.
-Yet here Hillel characteristically stresses the importance of individual independence.
-One should be virtuous even in the absence of any partners or observers.
+observers.
 When it comes to supporting a soup kitchen for the poor in Novi Sad (Serbia) or vocational training for Roma refugees from Kosovo living near Skopje (Macedonia), I am well placed to assure you that when we began these projects no one anywhere in the vicinity had any idea who Alfred Bader was.
 And I presume that even now these places mean little to those who have known you for years.

-You yourself refused any sort of plaque or naming ceremony in these locations, saying justly, "My family has never had any connection to the Balkans."
-The most we have been able to do for you is to name as "Bader Vests" the sweaters made by paraplegic women in Sarajevo for individuals living in institutions or homebound elderly.
+"You yourself refused any sort of plaque or naming ceremony in these locations, saying justly, "My family has never had any connection to the Balkans."
+The most we have been able to do for you is to name as "Bader Vests," the sweaters made by paraplegic women in Sarajevo for individuals living in institutions or homebound elderly.

-The second interpretation --- which I like better --- has a "High Noon" ring about it.
+"The second interpretation-which I like better-has a 'High Noon' ring about it.

 Where no one else will step forward, you do it.
 The first project we ever did together exemplifies this approach.
-When the Bosnian War ended, there were nearly 200 NGO's working in Sarajevo, all basically looking for ways to help the most deprived, the neediest victims of the conflict.
+When the Bosnian War ended, there were nearly 200 NGOs working in Sarajevo, all basically looking for ways to help the most deprived, the neediest victims of the conflict.
 Left out of these considerations, however, was the vital center, the capable young men and women whose potential was being ignored.
-You enabled us to introduce entrepreneurship training for these individuals, and based on the same rationale our local partners built an important micro-lending operation to go with it that still thrives today.
+You enabled us to introduce entrepreneurship training for these individuals, and based on the same rationale, our local partners built an important micro-lending operation to go with it that still thrives today.

-You have, I would say also introduced a so-called "Bader Corollary" to Hillel's Talmudic dictum.
-Phrase it this way, "Where there are men present, go elsewhere."
-Thus, when other funders are already helping, your tendency has been to say, "Count me out.
-I'll save my respurces for those causes that others overlook."
-Thus you were distinctly reluctant to assist after the catastrophic floods in the Czech Republic in 2002, precisely because everyone else was rushing to chip in.
-Only when I found an overlooked, nearly orphaned school in Prague which served the youngest mentally challenged children --- most of them Roma --- a school with a playground dangerously polluted by two meters of floodwaters, did you come forward.
-If I am not mistaken a picture of a cheerfully costumed child taken during the festive re-opening of that playground should grace this book.
+"You have, I would say also introduced a so-called 'Bader Corollary' to Hillel's Talmudic dictum.
+Phrase it this way, 'Where there are men present, go elsewhere.'
+Thus, when other funders are already helping, your tendency has been to say, 'Count me out.
+I'll save my resources for those causes that others overlook.'
+Thus you were distinctly reluctant to assist after the catastrophic floods in the Czech Republic in 2002,

+Deleted:

+- Deleted: 27

+, Deleted: н

+1 Deleted: 22

+Deleted:

+Deleted:

+Deleted:

+1 Deleted: "

+- Deleted: